 - 3 tablespoons lime juice

-- 2 teaspoons agave syrup or maple syrup
+- 2 teaspoons agave syrup or pure maple syrup, dark or amber

 - 1 teaspoon cumin